Skip to main content

 • DON’T treat ‘non service charge matters’ as not relevant to the waiver issue

-• DON’T agree a payment plan without first checking with the client or the lawyers that what you are seeking to do does not compromise the client’s enforcement rights and includes all costs and interest that the client is able to recover
+• DON’T agree a payment plan without first checking with the lawyers that what you are seeking to do does not compromise your enforcement rights and includes all costs and interest that you are able to recover

 The Golden Rule